MiaoDX/book_notes/paper_reading/PoseEstimation/PoseEstimationLearning.md

     - place recognition: landmarks
     - metric localisation: feature-based mostly

+. . .

-NOTE: we will not distinguish `classical` and `feature-based` methods from now on.
+NOTE:<br> won't distinguish `classical` and `feature-based` below

 * Learning based
-    - it is getting more and more attention these days
+    - it is getting more and more attention recently

 ***